 You understand the surgery and recovery involved

-Some people are more willing to accept the limits knee or hip pain places on them, and wait until the problem is severe.
-Others will want to have joint replacement surgery in order to continue with sports and other casual activities.
+Some people are more willing to accept the limits knee or hip pain places on them.
+They will wait until the problems are severe.
+Others will want to have joint replacement surgery in order to continue with sports and other activities they enjoy.

-Most knee or hip replacements are done in people who are age 60 and older.
+Knee or hip replacements are usually done in people who are 60 and older.
 However, many people who have this surgery are younger.
 When a knee or hip replacement is done, the new joint may wear out over time.
-This is more likely to occur in people with more active lifestyles or in those who will likely live longer.
-If a second joint replacement is needed in the future, it may not work as well as the first one.
+This is more likely to occur in people with more active lifestyles or in those who will likely live longer after surgery.
+Unfortunately, if a second joint replacement is needed in the future, it may not work as well as the first.

 Is there any harm in waiting?

-Delaying surgery should not make joint replacement less effective if you choose to have it in the future.
-However, if pain is preventing you from moving around well, your muscles around your joint may become weaker and your bones thinner.
-This may affect your recovery time once you do have replacement surgery.
+Also, if pain is preventing you from moving around well, the muscles around your joints may become weaker and your bones may become thinner.
+This may affect your recovery time if you have surgery at a later date.

-You may not be able to have replacement surgery.
+Why you may not be able to have replacement surgery

-Your doctor may recommend against knee or hip replacement surgery if you have any of the following issues:
+Your doctor may recommend against knee or hip replacement surgery if you have any of the following:

-Your quadriceps, the muscles in the front of your thigh, are very weak.
-Weak quadriceps could make it very hard for you to walk and use your knee.
+Weak quadriceps -- the muscles in the front of your thighs -- that can make it very hard for you to walk and use your knee

-You have a history of heart or lung problems, which can make major surgery more risky.
+Heart or lung problems, which make major surgery more risky

-You have any other health conditions that may not allow you to recover well from joint replacement surgery.
+Other health conditions that may not allow you to recover well from joint replacement surgery

 Harkess JW, Crockarell JR. .
 Arthroplasty of the hip In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
-Philadelphia, PA: Mosby Elsevier; 2012:chap 3.
+Philadelphia, PA: Elsevie Mosby; 2012:chap 3.